Top 5 Potential Toxins In Tap Water

 When you turn on your tap, you assume the water is safe to drink.
 There are regulations in place that set safety standards in place for your water – all covered by the Safe Drinking Water Act.
 So why is there so much news about contaminated water, and should you worry?
 What can you do to protect yourself and your family?

-Although much of the water provided to the public in the US meets national safety standards, treated water can contain heavy metals and environmental pollutants such as lead, mercury, pharmaceuticals, herbicides and pesticides.
+Although much of the water provided to the public in the US meets national safety standards, treated water can contain heavy metals and environmental pollutants such as lead, mercury, pharmaceuticals, herbicides, and pesticides.
 We’ve written about how that can happen.
 The good news is you can protect yourself and your family through the use of a water filter.
-These are the top five toxins to pay attention to and remove using a NSF certified water filter.
+These are the top five toxins to pay attention to and remove using an NSF certified water filter.

 1) Heavy metals (lead and mercury)

 Lead is a chemical element that is considered a heavy metal, with symbol Pb (from Latin: plumbum) and atomic number 82.
 It is used to make batteries, bullets, in building construction and is common in older plumbing.
 Lead is a neurotoxin and there is no safe level of ingestion.
 In severe cases, lead poisoning can lead to major health problems including death.
 Even exposure to trace amounts over time can cause serious symptoms.

 Mercury is a global pollutant that ultimately makes its way into waterways through coal-fired power plants.
 It can also end up in your drinking water through more natural causes like rain, snow and air pollution.
 Mercury is another neurotoxin and is stored in your kidneys, blood, brain, and liver.